 Once the emergency plan has been developed and training given, you will need to evaluate its effectiveness.
 The best way to do this is to perform a fire drill.
 This should be carried out at least annually or as determined by your fire risk assessment.
-If you have a high staff turnover, you may need to carry them out more often.
+For example, if you have a high staff turnover, you may need to carry them out more often.

 A well-planned and executed fire drill will confirm understanding of the training and provide helpful information for future training.
-The appropriate person should determine the possible objectives of the drill such as to:
+The appropriate person should determine the possible objectives of the drill, such as to:

-- identify any weaknesses in the evacuation strategy; - test the procedure following any recent alteration or changes to working practices; - familiarise new members of staff with procedures; and - test the arrangements for disabled people and young persons on work experience.
+- identify any weaknesses in the evacuation strategy; - test the procedure following any recent alteration or changes to working practices; - familiarise new members of staff with procedures; - familiarise patients with procedures; and - test the arrangements for disabled people.